OSU Urban Horticulture Research and Extension Experience for Undergraduates (REEU)

 - Faculty Mentors:

-You will be teamed up with one of six research faculty mentors and spend the entire program learning about his/her research/extension program.
-Researchers will include Drs.
-Lynn Brandenberger, Bruce Dunn, Charles Fontanier, Niels Maness, Bizhen Hu, and Lu Zhang.
-These faculty represent a diverse group of expertise ranging from greenhouse production to turfgrass science to food extraction sciences.
+You will be teamed up with one of eleven research faculty mentors and spend the entire program learning about his/her research/extension program.
+Professors will include Drs.
+Bruce Dunn, Charles Fontanier, Niels Maness, Bizhen Hu, Shelley Mitchell, Ravi Jadeja, Beatrix Haggard, Andrea Jilling, Karen Hickman, William McGlynn, and Lu Zhang.
+These faculty represent a diverse group of expertise ranging from greenhouse production to turfgrass science to plant extraction sciences.

 - Research Opportunities: